Gary Pinkel: Missouri

 On November 25, 2008, Pinkel signed a new seven-year contract that would bring him $2.3 million per year, from January 1, 2009 through December 31, 2015.

 On October 23, 2010, Pinkel guided the Tigers to their first win over the Oklahoma Sooners since 1998, winning 36–27.
 The Sooners were ranked No. 1 in the BCS Poll at the time, leading to the third straight week that a No. 1 team lost.
-The Tigers finished the regular season 10-2 (6-2 Big 12) and tied Nebraska for the Big 12 North Championship, Mizzou's 3rd in 4 years.
+The Tigers finished the regular season 10-2 (6-2 Big 12), but Nebraska qualified for the Big 12 Championship due to having the tiebreaker with their prior 31–17 victory over Missouri.

 The Southeastern Conference asked Missouri to join in 2011 in part so the league would not have an uneven number of teams after Texas A&M became the SEC's 13th member.
 The 2011 season was a letdown, marked by Missouri's record falling to 8-5 and Pinkel's arrest on DUI charges in mid-November.
 Pinkel's 2012 team finished 5-7 in the SEC East Division and was the first in eight seasons to not go to a bowl game; Florida president Bernard Machen later said that other members saw Pinkel as a "quality guy" but "didn't think Missouri had been that good of late".
 The 2013 and 2014 teams were very successful, however, winning the division in both years; "We had no idea Pinkel was gonna turn around and beat us and be that good that quick", Machen added.

+During the 2015 season, the University of Missouri campus was impacted by protests.
+These protests made their way to the football team, who announced they would go on strike until their demands were met.
+Pinkel stood behind the striking players, tweeting “Mizzou Family stands as one.” and added in a later interview “They had tears in their eyes and asked if I would support them and I said I would ― it’s about supporting my players when they needed me.
+I did the right thing and I would do it again.”

-Beginning with the 2002 NFL Draft, Pinkel has had 26 players selected, including seven first-round choices since 2009.
+Beginning with the 2002 NFL draft, Pinkel has had 26 players selected, including seven first-round choices since 2009.

 On November 13, 2015, Pinkel announced he would retire at the end of the season.
 He stated that he has non-Hodgkin's lymphoma, and wants to spend his remaining years with family and friends.